-How God with one undivided being can dwell in three Persons is beyond our full understanding.

-There is one Person of the Father, another of the Son, and another of the Spirit.
-Each possesses a mind, emotions, and will (or divine intelligence, emotions such as desire, love, and iov, etc.). - 1.
+How God with one undivided being can dwell in three persons is beyond our full understanding.
+There are real distinctions among each person.
+There is one person of the Father, another of the Son, and another of the Spirit.
+Each possesses a mind, emotions, and will or divine intelligence, emotion (desire, love, and joy), and free choice in relation to one another and to creation. - 1.
 Coequal: The Father, Son, and Spirit are coequal in a unity of one substance or essence as God without any inequalities.
-There are three Persons, yet not three gods, but one God. - 2.
-Distinctions: Distinctions exist among them that are based upon their unique relationship to each other.
-The Father relates uniquely as a father to the Son and the Spirit.
-The Son relates uniquely as a son to the Father.
-The Spirit relates uniquely to release the works of the Father and Son to the earth and to apply the benefits of salvation to the believer. - 3.
+There are three persons; yet not three gods, but one God. - 2.
+Distinctions: Distinctions exist among them that are based upon their unique relationship.
+The unique expression of the Father is in the way He relates as Father to the Son and the Spirit.
+The unique expression of the Son is in the way He relates as Son to the Father.
+The unique expression of the Spirit is in the way He relates as Spirit to the Father and Son. - 3.
 Forever: For all eternity, the Father has functioned as the Father, and the Son as the Son, and the Spirit as the Spirit.
 God is unchangeable (Mal.
 3:6; Jas.
 1:17).
 Therefore, these distinctions are eternal and not something that began at creation or redemption.
 Jesus was already the Son when the Father so loved the world that He sent His Son (Jn.
 3:16). - E. #3.
-Each Person fully possesses all God's attributes-infinite in measure and eternal duration.
-Each Person possesses all God's attributes (love, wisdom, power, etc.) in fullness.
-They possess them in an infinite measure and in eternal duration.
-Thus, they never increase or diminish.

-- F. #4.
-Each Person enjoys an eternal, voluntary, mutual relationship of love, humility, and unity.
+Each person enjoys an eternal, voluntary, mutual relationship of love, humility, and unity.
 They have a deeply satisfying and fulfilling relationship in the fellowship of the Godhead.
-Imagine how enjoyable fellowship in the Trinity is and how we will enjoy it. - 1.
-Love: The Son loves the Father, and the Father loves the Son (Jn.
+Imagine how enjoyable fellowship in the Trinity is and how we will enjoy it.

+- 1. Love: The Son loves the Father and the Father loves the Son (Jn.
 3:35; 5:20; 14:31). - 2.
-Humility: They deeply delight in using their authority to serve and honor each other freely (Jn.
+Humility: They deeply delight in using their authority to freely serve and honor each other (Jn.
 5:23; 8:49-54; 12:26; 13:31-32; 14:12; 17:1, 4-5, 22, 24). - 3.
 Intimate: They know each other in a deep and personal way (Mt.
 11:27; 1 Cor.
 2:10). - 4.
 Voluntary: God relates in unity by free choice and by nature.
-Each Person eternally chooses to be Himself in relation to the others.
-Each one acts by nature in relationship. - 5.
-Mutual: Each Person is equally yoked in mutual love and wholehearted commitment.
-Each is fully involved, fully focused, and fully committed to each other. - G. #5.
-Each Person is different in function and authority in their relationship and work.
+Each person eternally chooses to be Himself in relation to the others.
+Each acts by nature in relationship. - 5.
+Mutual: Each person is equally yoked in mutual love and wholehearted commitment.
+They are each fully involved, fully focused, and fully committed to each other. - F. #4.
+Each person fully possesses all of God's attributes-infinite measure and eternal duration.
+Each person possesses all God's attributes (love, wisdom, power, etc.) in fullness.
+They possess them in an infinite measure and eternal duration, and, thus, they never increase or diminish. - G. #5.
+Each person is different in function and authority in their relationship and work.

 There is equality in the Godhead, but differences in the way they relate to each other and function or work in the world.
 Their work includes creation, redemption, and providence (leadership over the nations).
 The Father's role is to direct and send.
 Jesus' role is to obey, pray, and do the Father's work.
 The Spirit's role is to apply the work of salvation to us and to anoint us for service.
-These differences in roles are not temporary but will last forever (1 Cor.
+These differences in roles are not temporary, but will last forever (1 Cor.
 15:28). - H. #6.
-Each Person's work is unified, inseparable, and interdependent on the others' work.
+Each person's work is unified, inseparable, and interdependent on the others' work.